 Conduct original research as a nurse scientist to inform policy and improve the health of rural America.

 The development of a scholar requires immersion into research.
-The Ph.D. in Nursing program at UND will educate you to synthesize in-depth knowledge, translate nursing research to information health care practice and conduct ethical and rigorous research around rural health topics and populations.
+The Ph.D. in Nursing program at UND will educate you to synthesize in-depth knowledge of rural populations and rural health, integrate philosophical and theoretical underpinnings of science to guide research, conduct ethical and rigorous research, and contribute to a global community of scholars.

 - Program type:

 - Est. time to complete:

 Why Study Nursing at UND?